Felbamate Oral Suspension

 Indications and Usage for Felbamate Oral Suspension

-If these criteria are met and the patient has been fully advised of the risk, and has provided written acknowledgment, Felbamate Oral Suspension can be considered for either monotherapy or adjunctive therapy in the treatment of partial seizures, with and without generalization, in adults with epilepsy and as adjunctive therapy in the treatment of partial and generalized seizures associated with Lennox-Gastaut syndrome in children.
+If these criteria are met and the patient has been fully advised of the risk, and has provided written acknowledgement, felbamate can be considered for either monotherapy or adjunctive therapy in the treatment of partial seizures, with and without generalization, in adults with epilepsy and as adjunctive therapy in the treatment of partial and generalized seizures associated with Lennox-Gastaut syndrome in children.

-Felbamate Oral Suspension is contraindicated in patients with known hypersensitivity to felbamate, its ingredients, or known sensitivity to other carbamates.
+Felbamate Oral Suspension, USP is contraindicated in patients with known hypersensitivity to Felbamate Oral Suspension, its ingredients, or known sensitivity to other carbamates.
 It should not be used in patients with a history of any blood dyscrasia or hepatic dysfunction.

 See Boxed Warning regarding aplastic anemia and hepatic failure.